aslom/knative-wasm-wagi/README.md

-Run Knative functions written in any language that compiles to WebAssembly inge WAGI runtime.
+Run Knative functions written in any language that compiles to WebAssembly with WASI by using WAGI runtime.